heathermiller/dist-prog-book/chapter/4/dist-langs.md

 Generally, I would refer to a domain-specific language (DSL) as a *system*, be it a standalone language, compiler extension, library, set of macros, etc., that is designed for a set of cohesive operations to be easily expressed.

-For example, the python twitter library is designed for easily expressing operations that manage a twitter account.
+For example, the Python Twitter library is designed for easily expressing operations that manage a Twitter account.

 The problem in defining this term (I believe) is the the vagueness of the components *domain* and *language*.
 Depending on the classification, a set of problems designated in a certain domain may span a "wide" or "narrow" scope.
-For example, does "tweeting" qualify as a domain (within the twitter library)?
+For example, does "tweeting" qualify as a domain (within the Twitter library)?
-Would "social media sharing" qualify as a domain (containing the twitter library)?
+Would "social media sharing" qualify as a domain (containing the Twitter library)?
 For my purposes I will accept the definition of a domain as a "well-defined, cohesive set of operations."

 It is also difficult to come up with a definition for a language.